buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceStyle.md

 # IfcSurfaceStyle

 _IfcSurfaceStyle_ is an assignment of one or many surface style elements to a surface, defined by subtypes of _IfcSurface_, _IfcFaceBasedSurfaceModel_, _IfcShellBasedSurfaceModel_, or by subtypes of _IfcSolidModel_.
 The positive direction of the surface normal relates to the positive side.
-In case of solids the outside of the solid is to be taken as positive side.
+In case of solids the outside of the solid is to be taken as positive side.<!-- end of definition -->

 > NOTE  The surface style is often referred to as material definition in rendering applications.